matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

 1. It gives you an order-phase dodge token.
-With a limited access to surge tokens or reliable dodge tokens, this is your "oh shit" card - bumping up Vader's surviability _significantly_ against a first strike.
+With a limited access to surge tokens or reliable dodge tokens, this is your "oh shit" card - bumping up Vader's survivability _significantly_ against a first strike.
 2. It has a more difficult to land but powerful\* effect on delivering 3 suppression tokens to every enemy unit at range 1-2.
 3. It remembers you have _other units_ in your army other than Darth Vader.
-This shouldn't be too suprising, but even _operatives_ like [Sabine Wren][] have more consistent access to command cards that issue orders than Darth Vader.
+This shouldn't be too surprising, but even _operatives_ like [Sabine Wren][] have more consistent access to command cards that issue orders than Darth Vader.

 You will take Master of Evil in every list with Vader.